2017 was a busy year for Apple, with the launch of the 10th-anniversary iPhone X and new iPhone 8, new iPads and a slew of new Macs.

 The Mac Pro is long overdue a refresh, as it hasn't been updated since the launch of the 'trashcan' Pro model in 2013.
 The once-futuristic device now looks a little long in the tooth, having been bypassed by generations of Intel chips that never made it into the chassis.

-We now know that there won't be a new Mac Pro in 2017, but a new machine is on the horizon.
+There wasn't a new Mac Pro in 2017, but a new machine is on the horizon.

 In April 2017 Apple broke its silence and discussed the Pro's future with a small group of journalists, first apologising for the lack of updates and then acknowledging that the trashcan design didn't work out the way it had hoped.
 The triangular structure that hides inside the cylinder was designed with the thermal requirements of twin-GPU setups in mind, but the industry went in a different direction; most pro users prefer to use a single more powerful GPU, something that the Mac Pro cannot cope with.
 And so the machine ended up being very difficult to upgrade.